 The course will consist of five weeks ofmaterial, including video lectures, guided reading, interactive workbooks and online discussion boards delivered by experts in the area.
 Discussion and feedback will take place through the Virtual Learning Environment associated with the course and e-mail.

 Blackboard Multiple choice question tests used during distance learning delivery.
 Questions related to video lectures and directed reading contribute 20% of the course mark.
 Written assignment (2000 word report): individual assignment.
-Contributes 80% of course mark.
+Contributes 80% of the course mark.

 Self-assessment multiple choice question tests used during distance learning delivery.